-The APMS(2007) wanted to find out whether there was a difference in prevalence of common mental health symptoms across the age spans over one week (period prevalence).
-They found that it was the age range 16-54 that had the highest reporting of symptoms and women reported more than men.
+The APMS (2007) wanted to find out whether there was a difference in prevalence of common mental health symptoms across the age spans over one week (period prevalence).
+They found that it was the age range 16-54 that had the highest reporting of symptoms and women reported more then men.
 Common mental health symptoms appear to reduce as people age (figure 17).

-As expressed previously, important to note that only around half the people expressing symptoms are likely to require treatment, whilst the remaining half may benefit from interventions to improve well-being and prevent symptoms becoming more severe.
+As expressed previously, important to note that only around half the people expressing symptoms are likely to require treatment, whilst the remaining half may benefit from interventions to improve wellbeing and prevent symptoms becoming more severe.
 It will be important for clinicians in primary care to get training and be comfortable in detecting who is most likely to benefit from treatment and who can benefit from 'preventative' interventions at primary care and in the community.

-When the population increases are factored for the Kent Population, there will be an average 5.8% increase in the numbers of people with CMD.
-When this is broken down by CCG in Kent, Ashford CCG and Canterbury & Coastal CCG will expect the greater percentage of increase by 2020 (Table 11).
-Canterbury and Coastal has a projected increase of 8.22% in CMD by 2020.
+When the population increases are factored for the Kent population, there will be an average 5.8% increase in the numbers of people with CMD.
+When this is broken down by CCG in Kent, Ashford CCG and Canterbury & Coastal CCG will expect the greater percentage of increase by 2020 (table 11).
+Thanet will have an increase in CMD of 5%.